GET TO KNOW THE FIVE-STEP REVENUE MODEL

 1 Reply:

-Big changes are coming to financial reporting, and FRED 82 is leading the way.
+Big changes to financial reporting are here, and FRED 82 is now leading the way.
 If you’re wondering how the updates to FRS 102, like lease accounting and revenue recognition will impact your business, don’t worry.
 We’ve got you covered.

 At Cooper Parry, we get that compliance can feel like a headache, but getting ahead now will save you a world of hassle later.